srosorcxisto/zomiaonescraper/README.md

 ```

-This assumes that your AMI credentials are stored in the environment.
+This assumes that your AMI credentials are stored in the environment (best practice for EC2 instances).

 If you just want to use the feed without running the script or setting up s3, you can
  access my feed at: